 Habitat destruction is the main threat facing Barbary macaques.
 The zoo is a supporter of the species protection project Barbary Macaque Awareness and Conservation (BMAC), which conducts education programs and is working to help ensure that illegally captured macaques are released again. more information

-Brazilian tapir species protection project
+Lowland tapir species protection project

 European pond turtle species protection project